 Are we really lying to ourselves if we think our print and 35mm slide collections will be appreciated generations from now?

-If their truth be told, would every one of them actually prefer to be awarded my almost valueless Groo the Wanderer childhood comic book collection instead?
+If their truth be told, would everyone prefer to be awarded my almost valueless Groo the Wanderer childhood comic book collection instead?

 Maybe, sadly it's true.

-On the surface, it does appear that our little “future generations” are being groomed to appreciate only digital images — consumed quickly and then clicked out of view.
+On the surface, it appears that our little “future generations” are being groomed to appreciate only digital images — consumed quickly and clicked out of view.